Barriers to the Ballot in Alabama's Black Belt

 Jones’s path to victory is less complicated than before, but it still relies on the same dynamics as any Democrat in Alabama.
 As headline after headline attests, he’ll likely have to see decent turnout among the 26 percent of voting-age citizens who are black, and who largely live in the “black belt” of counties spanning the width of Alabama through the east and west of Montgomery.

 That’s easier said than done.
 While Alabama did have the fifth-highest black turnout of any state in the 2014 midterm elections, it’s well-known that black turnout in midterms is much lower generally than it is in presidential elections.
-And while special elections vary widely in terms of turnout and racial dynamics, according to the New York Times, the Alabama secretary of state’s office estimates that only about a million people overall will vote in Tuesday’s election.
+And while special elections vary widely in terms of turnout and racial dynamics, according to The New York Times, the Alabama secretary of state’s office estimates that only about a million people overall will vote in Tuesday’s election.
 That would be good for a paltry 26 percent overall, predictions that would follow an incredibly low 14 percent turnout for the Republican primary run-off, and speak to the general level of interest in the special election.
 They probably don’t bode well for making big gains among black voters.

-Recent nationwide trends don’t really bode well for Jones’ chances of getting black voters to the polls in Alabama either.
+Recent nationwide trends don’t really bode well for Jones’s chances of getting black voters to the polls in Alabama either.
 While the Obama years saw strong returns of black turnout—and thus black electoral power—in the 2016 election, black turnout dropped for the first time in 20 years, effectively ending the strength of the “Obama coalition” in the process.
 While some of this drop-off has been attributed to disinterest, and some of it is certainly simply mean-reversion after the anomalous appeal of Barack Obama, the fact that black turnout dipped below even 2004 levels, and that the decline was especially steep among men, might indicate some other forces at work.

 In the previous major special election, black voter turnout in the second round of voting in Georgia’s Sixth District earlier this year plummeted as well, a decline that may well have ended Democrat Jon Ossoff’s chances at gaining the seat.
 Things went better for Democrats in Virginia’s elections last month, where black voters made up 20 percent of the vote share, keeping pace with their overall vote share from 2016 and ushering in a victory for Ralph Northam in the governor’s race, and a shot for Democratic control in the state House.
 But notably, under Governor Terry McAuliffe, Virginia has been home to sweeping changes in voting law aimed at increasing minority turnout, including a strong campaign for the restoration of rights to people with felonies.

 With Virginia as a model, much of the reporting on Jones’s attempts has focused on the same old touchstones of black turnout.
 Is he doing enough appearances at black churches?
 Is his friendship tour with Congresswoman Terri Sewell enough to gain the ear of the black belt?
-Perhaps the groups that traditionally mobilize black voters been defanged by Alabama’s new campaign finance laws.
+Perhaps the groups that traditionally mobilize black voters have been defanged by Alabama’s new campaign-finance laws.
 Maybe black voters just aren’t energized by Jones, who—despite being a civil-rights hero for prosecuting the Klansmen who bombed the 16th Street Baptist Church in Birmingham—has seemingly tried to run without making major overtures to black voters, for fear of alienating rural whites.
-Or possibly, as the New York Times reports, a survey of 10 black voters in a strip mall indicates the black electorate just isn’t interested in the race or aware of Doug Jones.
+Or possibly, as The New York Times reports, a survey of 10 black voters in a strip mall indicates the black electorate just isn’t interested in the race or aware of Doug Jones.

 But these theories that mostly puzzle over a narrative of black disengagement obscure the fact that voting has always been burdensome for black people in Alabama, and that the state has made suppression the norm since Shelby County.

-Alabama was one of the collection of southern states that either passed or began enforcing new voter ID laws after the requirement for federal preclearance was effectively made null.
+Alabama was one of the collection of Southern states that either passed or began enforcing new voter ID laws after the requirement for federal pre-clearance was effectively made null.
 While the state’s requirement is not as strict as the well-publicized laws of some other states, and does allow voters to receive free voter-ID cards, the implementation of the law still appeared to be more about discrimination than anything else.

 In 2015, state Republicans announced the closures of 31 DMV offices across the state, ostensibly in a cost-saving measure.
 But AL.com journalists Kyle Whitmore and John Archibald found that the closures were concentrated in the black belt, and that of the 10 counties with the highest percentage of nonwhite voters, the state closed DMV offices in eight, and left them without offices entirely, meaning those voters either had to travel long distances to other counties to get licenses or visit special registrar’s offices in order to vote.